cnm13ryan/inspect_agents/docs/how-to/filesystem.md

 - `write_file` → `{ path: string, summary: string }`
 - `edit_file` → `{ path: string, replaced: int, summary: string }`

+## Concurrency & Atomicity

+- Per‑path async locks: write/edit operations acquire an in‑process,
+  per‑path lock to serialize modifications and prevent torn writes when multiple tasks act on the same file concurrently.
+- Atomic writes:
+  - Store mode: operations stage content to a temporary key and swap it in under the same lock.
+  - Sandbox mode: operations create a temporary file via the text editor and, when a shell is available, atomically `mv` it into place; otherwise they fall back to a direct editor write.
+Symlink denial and size caps still apply.
+- Implications:
+  - Two concurrent edits on non‑overlapping regions both persist deterministically (last writer wins without interleaving).
+  - Timeouts still bound each operation; adjust `INSPECT_AGENTS_TOOL_TIMEOUT` if tasks routinely hit the limit.

 ## Examples
 ```bash
 # Sandbox mode with timeouts and typed results